CHLSS

 In addition to the Children’s Home tour fee and the cost of your airline ticket, other expenses include:

-Adoptees traveling on Tour Korea range in age from 10 to 45.
-Typically, there are about the same number of Korean adopted adults on a tour as there are teenagers.
-Younger children have traveled as well, but most adoptees are 13-18 years old.
-Occasionally an activity and the subsequent topics of discussion, such as the single mothers’ home visit, may not be appropriate for children under nine.
+Adoptees traveling on Tour Korea typically range in age from 13 to 40.
+Usually, there are about the same number of Korean adopted adults on a tour as there are teenagers.
+Younger children have traveled as well, but most adopted youth are 13-25 years old and we highly recommend traveling adoptees and supports be 13 or older.
+Occasionally an activity and the subsequent topics of discussion, such as the single mothers’ home visit, may not be appropriate for children under 10.
 Korean agencies enforce a minimum age requirement for post adoption services.
-This is explained in the Post Adoption Services application.

 Past participants say that they appreciated and enjoyed traveling with adoptees of different ages—each person at a different stage in his/her adoption journey and each with a different perspective to share.
 Tour Korea is structured to include activities that appeal to a range of ages.